coderiekelt/OpenCast/README.md

 DSPS must send their data in chunks of maximum **4096 bytes** in order for the payload to be successfully redirected to all clients.

 ## Roadmap
+- Fix artifacting when a client disconnectes (minor bleep)
 - Implement POSIX exit codes to fully support Unix
 - Implement Metadata support
 - Create some kind of web API for statistics